-Most of these roads featured on Total Escape are located in remote areas, deep in the woods in National Forests or BLM land.
-Cali deserts "out in the middle of nowhere" kinda places, stretch over one third of the state land - from the Mexican border to the Eastern Sierra.
+Most of roads featured on Total Escape are located in remote areas, deep in the woods in National Forests or BLM land.
+Cali deserts stretch over one third of the state land - from the Mexican border to the Eastern Sierra.
+Ya know - "out in the middle of nowhere" kinda places!

 Read all entrance signs & remember, "private roads" are most likely no entry.
 If you come to a closed but unlocked gate, pass cautiously & make sure you close it behind you.
 This is quite common practice traveling in Baja.
 Driving rules that apply to state highways also apply to these remote roads, so know that rangers do give traffic tickets.